By ·Updated April 2026

 Nevada's coffee scene is a counter-narrative to the state's reputation.
 Reno especially has built a roasting community that's the equal of any mid-sized Western city, and Henderson has emerged as a real specialty market on its own.
 Las Vegas remains the harder nut to crack — the volume of tourist traffic and the dominance of chain coffee in casinos and hospitality means independent roasters are competing for a smaller slice of the local-resident market.

-What's promising: 13 roasters is more than the state had five years ago.
+What's promising: 19 roasters is meaningfully more than the state had five years ago, and most of that growth has been in the Reno metro.
 The scene is growing, not shrinking.
 And the roasters that have made it have done so by being good at coffee, not by being attached to anything else Nevada is famous for.

 Explore Nevada roasters on Roast Local: